 WORKFORCE DEVELOPMENT • The SEFCEDA organization became an IRS 501(c )3 nonprofit tax-exempt organization on February 28, 2011.
 Since this date SEFCEDA has been addressing the poverty problem confronted by the Southeast Fresno community by bringing

 information, resources, support, and opportunities pertaining to education and training directly to its residents.
 One of SEFCEDA’s primary objectives is to increase per capita income of residents.
-SEFCEDA is accomplishing this objective by collaborating with strategic partners such as the Fresno Regional Workforce Investment Board, Fresno City College, Fresno Unified School District, Fresno Pacific University, Fresno Adult School, southeast Fresno churches, The United Way, New Americans and other agencies serving this target area.
+SEFCEDA is accomplishing this objective by collaborating with strategic partners such as the Fresno Regional Workforce Investment Board, Fresno City College, Fresno Unified School District, Fresno Pacific University, Fresno Adult School, Southeast Fresno churches, and other agencies serving this target area.
 As SEFCEDA provides career path options, training opportunities, tutoring, and job placement assistance to willing residents with demonstrated potential, it will significantly increase their chances of securing good paying jobs; which will contribute to their overall economic success.
 This positive momentum will spread within households as our first-round champions will become better role models for their children and family members.

 Steps to Prosperity - The steps that are being taken by SEFCEDA for the successful implementation of this project.